amar47shah/compassionate-coding/text.md

 increasing loads, since the app used file storage and therefore could not run on a distributed cluster.

-I dealt with my fear by turning it into anger at the developer at the contracting shop, the one who wrote the bulk of the app.
+I dealt with my fear by turning it into rage.
+I was angry at the developer at the contracting shop, the one who wrote the bulk of the app.
 A bit of googling and I knew a lot about him, and all of it disgusted me.
 The app he built for us had no tests, but he was tweeting pithily in